joincivil/civil-publisher-wordpress-plugin/README.md

 #### PHP Coding Standards

 This plugin follows Automattic's coding standards for WordPress.
-To check these this you will need to install [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer#composer).
+To run these you will need to install [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer#composer).

 You also have to install WP coding standards and add them to phpcs config paths: